Applications developers make computers perform specific tasks, based on their client's specifications

 You might write applications, or apps, for either:

-- across numerous platforms, including computers and mobile devices.
+• across multiple platforms, including desktop and mobile devices.

-These may be in the form of generic products, or bespoke solutions for individual clients.
+These may be developed as commercial products or tailored solutions for individual clients.

 Responsibilities